hadi12d/ls/README.md

 # ls
-The ls (list directory) command for windows
+The ls (list directory) command for windows using dir command